aws-samples/aws-rtb-intelligence-kit/README.md

 ### Run the data processing Pipeline

 In the following we run through the individual steps of the pipeline.
 Each of the steps is provided as a notebook which are extensively documented.
 Therefore we are only providing the highlights here.
+You can find the notebook files in the `aws-rtb-intelligence-kit/source/notebooks` directory.

 In general the notebooks are desigend to be run with `Python 3 (Data Science)`  kernel.
 The exception of this rule is `2_OpenRTB_EMR.ipynb` which is utilizing a `PySpark (SparkMagic)` kernel.
 Detailed instruction on how to change the kernel for a SageMaker Notebook can be found in the [Amazon SageMaker Developer Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-create-open.html#notebooks-open)